lupyuen/lupyuen.github.io/src/unicorn4.md

 # NuttX Halts at SysCall

-_We have a Barebones Emulator.
-What happens when we run it?_
+_Out Barebones Emulator: What happens when we run it?_

 We run the [__Barebones Emulator__](TODO) from earlier.
 NuttX halts with an __Arm64 Exception__ at this curious address: _0x4080_6D60_...